These are the best CPUs you can buy in 2022

 The Threadripper 3995WX is priced at $5,489, making it one of the most expensive CPUs on our list.
 Additionally, the cost of the components to build around the CPU will easily burn a huge hole in your pocket.
 AMD’s Threaripper Pro processors self-modulate performance based on the available thermal and electrical headroom, so it’ll also need one of the most powerful air or liquid cooling solutions on the market.
 If you’re looking for a relatively cheaper workstation CPU, then the 64-Core Threadripper 3990X is also worth checking out.
 It serves as a great alternative for those looking for a more price-conscious model.

 Our collection of the best CPUs on the market reflects the ever-evolving market as we try our best to maintain an updated list of offerings.
 We’ve also updated this list to include the new 12th-gen Intel Alder Lake CPUs.
-The AMD Ryzen 5 5600X remains our pick for the best CPU you can buy for your next PC build.
-It’s now followed by the Intel Core i5-12600K instead of the Intel Core i5-11600K.
-The Ryzen 3 330X is our pick for those who’re strapped for cash right now, but it’s a little difficult to find supplies for that.
-We’ve included APUs like the Ryzen 5 5600G in case you’re finding it too difficult to buy a GPU right now.
+The Intel Core i5-12600K is now our pick for the best overall CPU you can buy for your next PC build.
+It’s now followed by the AMD Ryzen 5 5600X as our second-best pick.
+Intel’s new Core i5-12400 has also replaced the Ryzen 3 330X is our pick for those who’re looking for a budget CPU that offers an incredible value for money.
+Lastly, we’ve included APUs like the Ryzen 5 5600G in case you’re finding it too difficult to buy a GPU right now.

 While the AMD Threadripper Pro 3995WX remains the best workstation CPU, we think the AMD Ryzen 9 5950X or the Core i9-12900K should be sufficient for most workloads.
 They also let you stay within the realm of mainstream chips, as workstation builds demand stringent requirements.
 Intel has done a fantastic job with its new 12th-gen CPUs to take all the attention from AMD.
-The Ryzen 5 5600X is also heavily challenged by the Intel Core i5-12600K to become one of the top-performing CPUs.
+It remains to be seen how AMD responds to the growing competition from Intel.

 Like most consumer tech, you’ll be forced to decide whether it’s best to buy a CPU now or wait to see what next-generation chips bring to the table.
 Our collection will help you get a detailed understanding of the existing CPU options, but it’s up to you to decide if you want to wait for the gen-on-gen performance improvements.
 We’re now waiting to see what the new AMD CPUs will bring to the table in terms of performance.
 The only thing we know so far is AMD’s AM5 will support next-gen features like DDR5 and PCIe 5.0 next year.
 It’ll also let you bring your existing CPU coolers which means you won’t have to wait for manufacturers to release new adapters.